jasongaylord/JasonGaylord.com/_posts/2013/2013-08-28-converting-unix-epoch-to-date-in-excel.md

 <td>25569</td>
 <td>The number of days since 1/1/1900 to assist Excel in the proper epoch conversion of 1/1/1970.</td></tr></tbody></table>

-In either case, I’ll obtain the same result.
+In either case, I'll obtain the same result.

-One thing is for sure, I’m hoping that I’m retired by January 19th, 2038 so that we don’t have another Y2K crisis when the 32-bit versions of epoch have overflows: [http://2038bug.com/](https://jasong.us/3fALlaA).
+One thing is for sure, I'm hoping that I'm retired by January 19th, 2038 so that we don't have another Y2K crisis when the 32-bit versions of epoch have overflows: [http://2038bug.com/](https://jasong.us/3fALlaA).